coldbox-modules/cbdebugger/readme.md

 		requestTracker : {
 			// Track all cbdebugger events, by default this is off, turn on, when actually profiling yourself :) How Meta! trackDebuggerEvents          : false,
-			// Store the request profilers in heap memory or in cachebox, default is cachebox storage                      : "cachebox",
+			// Store the request profilers in heap memory or in cachebox, default is cachebox.
+Options are: local, cachebox storage                      : "cachebox",
-			// Which cache region to store the profilers in cacheName                    : "template",
+			// Which cache region to store the profilers in if storage == cachebox cacheName                    : "template",
 			// Expand by default the tracker panel or not expanded                     : true,